Cancer Information Management

 The Cancer Information Management education program in Cancer Registry Management at Davidson County Community College is accredited by the National Cancer Registrars Association, 1340 Braddock Place, Suite 203, Alexandria, VA 22314.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of cancer information management.
 These technical standards are published in the application for admission to health programs and the program student handbook.
 Cancer Information Management Technology Technical Standards

-A student must meet all prerequisite and corequisite CIM course requirements with a grade of C or better in all HIT, CIM, BIO & ENG prefix courses in order to progress in the program.
+A student must earn a grade of C or better in all HIT, CIM, BIO & ENG prefix courses in order to progress in the program.

 B.E.
 Mendenhall Jr. Building